campgroundco/nft-contract/README.md

 ## End-to-End Testing

+These tests live under the [`e2e/`](e2e/) folder.
+They deploy the ITO Smart Contract to a live network and run TypeScript tests using the [`near-js-api`](https://docs.near.org/docs/api/javascript-library).
+The [`e2e/lib/`](e2e/lib/) folder contains common test setup and configuration shared across test suites.

+Currently our End-to-End test support both a local `sandbox` or the public `testnet` networks.

-### On `sandbox`
+### On Local `sandbox`

-To run the e2e tests on a local sandbox, first you need to download it and compile it.
+To run the End-to-End tests on a local sandbox, first you need to download it and compile it.

 ```sh
 yarn sandbox:clone